vardaansinha/devops/_posts/2023-03-27-AWSDevolpment.md

 - git clone https://github.com/yourgitserver

 ### Making sure that the Web Service can Run
-To make sure that the Web Serbice to running properly
+To make sure that the Web Service to running properly
 - Run the main.py file and see if the server is able to run If there are some errors, try running the command:
 - pip install -r requirements.txt

-###  Make sure that there is a Dockerifle or that it is up to Date
+###  Make sure that there is a Dockerfile or that it is up to Date
 - Edit the Dockerfile: sudo nano Dockerfile
 Make sure that it looks like something like this: